Accessibility Checklist for Gravity Forms

 Appearance

-• Field Label Visibility: always use a visible label, never hide it.
+• Field Label Visibility: Always use a visible label, and never hide it.

 • Sub-Label Placement: above input.